Fair Division with Two-Sided Preferences: Swap Stability

 \begin{proof} Consider an instance with $n = m = 2$ such that both teams have value $1$ for $p_1$ and $-1$ for $p_2$.
 Clearly, no balanced allocation is EF1. \end{proof}

-\begin{proposition} Even for two teams and nonnegative-value players, there does not necessarily exist a balanced and individually stable allocation. \end{proposition}
+\begin{proposition} Even for two teams and nonnegative-value participants, there does not necessarily exist a balanced and individually stable allocation. \end{proposition}

-\begin{proof} Consider an instance with $n = m = 2$ such that team~$1$ has value~$1$ for each player, team~$2$ has value~$0$ for each player, and both players strictly prefer team~$1$ to team~$2$.
-The only individually stable allocation assigns both players to team~$1$, but this allocation is not balanced. \end{proof}
+\begin{proof} Consider an instance with $n = m = 2$ such that team~$1$ has value~$1$ for each participant, team~$2$ has value~$0$ for each participant, and both participants strictly prefer team~$1$ to team~$2$.
+The only individually stable allocation assigns both participants to team~$1$, but this allocation is not balanced. \end{proof}

-Nevertheless, if we give up balancedness, we can attain EF1, swap stability, and individual stability simultaneously.
+In spite of Propositions~\ref{prop:balanced-EF1} and \ref{prop:balanced-IS}, we show next that if we give up balancedness, we can attain EF1, swap stability, and individual stability simultaneously.
 To this end, we combine our \Cref{alg:swap-stable-rr} with the \emph{double round-robin algorithm} introduced by \citet{AzizCaIg22}.
-In the first phase, the players who yield nonnegative value to at least one team are allocated by \Cref{alg:swap-stable-rr} in the forward order of the teams, while in the second phase, the remaining players are allocated by \Cref{alg:swap-stable-rr} in the backward order of the teams.
+In the first phase, the participants who yield nonnegative value to at least one team are allocated by \Cref{alg:swap-stable-rr} in the forward order of the teams, while in the second phase, the remaining participants are allocated by \Cref{alg:swap-stable-rr} in the backward order of the teams.
 Intuitively, EF1 is guaranteed because, for each pair of teams $i$ and $j$ with $i<j$, $i$ does not envy $j$ in the first phase whereas $j$ does not envy $i$ in the second phase.
-Moreover, we add a sufficient number of dummy players, who yield value $0$ to every team and are indifferent between all teams, in order to guarantee individual stability.
-This leads to each team receiving at least one dummy player, and a beneficial deviation in the resulting situation can be captured by a beneficial swap between the deviating player and a dummy player.
+Moreover, we add a sufficient number of dummy participants, who yield value $0$ to every team and are indifferent between all teams, in order to guarantee individual stability.
+This leads to each team receiving at least one dummy participant, and a beneficial deviation in the resulting situation can be captured by a beneficial swap between the deviating participant and a dummy participant.
 The algorithm is formally described as \Cref{alg:SS-EF1}.

 \begin{theorem} For any instance, \Cref{alg:SS-EF1} returns an EF1, swap stable, and individually stable allocation in polynomial time. \end{theorem}